This post has been updated and re-released to reflect recent gear recommendations.

 Fall is my favorite time of year to be a photographer.
-The vibrant colors of the changing season combined with fleeting nature excites me every year.
-It can be a challenge to transfer your experience of this incredible time of year to the camera sensor (or film).
+The vibrant colors of the changing season combined with fleeting nature excites me every time.
+It can be a challenge to transfer your experience of this incredible season to the camera sensor, though.
 The feeling of being there can overwhelm the senses and when you return home it can be disappointing when you do not feel as though you captured the essence of what you saw in person.
-With a few techniques, and timing the weather correctly, you can create photos that reflect your vision and really show fall color in photography.
+With a few techniques and timing the weather correctly, you can create photos that reflect your vision and really show off fall color in your work.

 Polarizers and Fall Color Photography